Polar Bears of Svalbard

 SHOOTING FROM THE BOAT, ZODIACS AND LAND/ICE

-This tour is lead by Marsel van Oosten, who is a very gifted photographer with many awards in his name and a lot of experience with being a tour leader.
-This means that his photographic tutoring is of the highest level you can expect.
-This will help you make great pictures of for instance bears, walruses, foxes, reindeer and birds.
-His skills in wildlife photography guarantee that Marsel can help you further in perfecting your photography skills.
+This tour is lead by Marsel van Oosten and Daniella Sibbing.
+Together they have a ton of experience photographing wildlife in remote locations and challenging conditions.
+Marsel recently won the grand title ‘Wildlife Photographer of the Year’, which means that his photographic tutoring is of the highest level you can expect.
+This will help you make great pictures of not only polar bears, but also of walruses, foxes, reindeer and birds.

 PHOTOGRAPHING IN SNOW & ICE